Antonio Brown: Albany Empire

+On May 25, Brown told WTEN that he intended to play for the Empire in their game against the Fayetteville Mustangs on May 27, which would have made him the first player–owner in professional football since George Halas.
+Because paperwork for his physical examination did not come through on time, Brown did not play in this game.
+As owner of the team, Brown had the option to override the physical exam requirement, but he did not exercise this option.
+On June 1, he told WNYT that he would make his playing debut for the Empire in their June 17 game against the Jacksonville Sharks.

+On June 15, the National Arena League terminated the Empire's franchise agreement, due to Brown's failure to pay the league for dues and fines that he owed.

 Other ventures

 Television appearances

 On March 8, 2016, Brown was announced as one of the celebrities who competed on season 22 of Dancing with the Stars.
 He was paired with professional dancer Sharna Burgess.
 Brown and Burgess were eliminated during the semifinals of the show and finished the competition in fourth place overall.

+Brown was featured as the client in an episode of Treehouse Masters which aired September 7, 2018, where a "luxury skybox" treehouse, football field, and basketball court were built in his Pittsburgh back yard.

 On January 2, 2019, Brown took part on the first season of The Masked Singer as "Hippo" where he sang "My Prerogative" by Bobby Brown.
 He was eliminated in the first episode.

 Music

-In 2018, he appeared in recording artist Drake's music video for "God's Plan".
+In 2018, Brown appeared in recording artist Drake's music video for "God's Plan".

 In January 2020, Brown began releasing music under his initials AB; his debut single was "Whole Lotta Money".
-Later, in January 2022, Brown released "Pit Not The Palace" hours after he ran off the field during a Buccaneers–Jets game.
+Later, in January 2022, Brown released "Pit Not The Palace", hours after he ran off the field during a Buccaneers–Jets game.

 Business

 Since February 2022, Brown has been the president of Kanye West's sports fashion line which is part of West's creative content company Donda Sports.